 Tuesday, February 2, 2010

-I picked up a bottle of Dunlop's Fretboard 65 Ultimate Lemon Oil today.
-The rosewood fretboard on my Gibson BFG Les Paul was starting to look and feel a little dry.
+I picked up a bottle of Dunlop Fretboard 65 Ultimate Lemon Oil today.
+The rosewood fretboard on my Gibson BFG was starting to look and feel a little dry.
 And since I had a gig tonight I figured I'd give it a little drink.

-Fretboard 65 comes with a Dab-O-Matic applicator built into the neck of the bottle which is a nice touch.
-No disintegrating paper towels or cloth rags of dubious origin to deal with, no oily spills, no stained carpets, no fuss, no mess.
+Fretboard 65 Ultimate Lemon Oil comes with a Dab-O-Matic applicator built into the neck of the bottle which is a nice touch.
+No disintegrating paper towels.
+Or cloth rags of dubious origin to deal with.
+No oily spills, no stained carpets, no fuss, no mess.

 Contrary to the directions on the bottle, I didn't bother removing the strings.
 I just rubbed the applicator onto the fretboard over the strings making sure I got a thin, even spread on the fretboard -- the applicator ensured that just the right amount of oil was dispensed.